viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 Sharp corners will be more challenging for the robot to follow so consider creating more gentle curves.

 Once you have created your path, set your robot on the line such that the line appears in the front of the camera’s view.
-Verify that the camera sees the line by viewing the camera feed on the **Control** tab of the robot page.
+Verify that the camera sees the line by viewing the camera feed on the **Control** tab of the machine page.

 <p>
-{{<imgproc src="/tutorials/webcam-line-follower/lf-cam-view6.png" resize="600x" class="aligncenter" declaredimensions=true alt="The camera view in the control tab on the robot page">}}
+{{<imgproc src="/tutorials/webcam-line-follower/lf-cam-view6.png" resize="600x" class="aligncenter" declaredimensions=true alt="The camera view in the control tab on the machine page">}}
 </p>

 Now, let's configure the color detector so your rover can detect the line: